ODOT is in the design phase on a highway improvement project on OR 217. Construction is slated to begin in 2020. The main project elements are:

 - Widen highway shoulders so stalled vehicles can move out of traffic and emergency vehicles can quickly respond

 - Conduct a noise study to evaluate the feasibility of building sound walls.
-The final outcome of the noise study is not yet known, but should be ready for public release in summer or fall 2018

 Why is this project needed?